--Explain the difficulty with sensory processing for children who have Asperger syndrome.
+-Explain the difficulty with sensory processing for children who have Autism Spectrum Disorder.

--Explain a problem for an Asperger child in school who is over-responsive to touch sensations.
+-Explain a problem for an Autism Spectrum Disorder child in school who is over-responsive to touch sensations.

--Explain the five categories of Asperger students' understandings of friendship in this study.
+-Explain the five categories of Autism Spectrum Disorder students' understandings of friendship in this study.

 -Explain what was done to the social story used to address Ben's refusal to do his homework in favor of a preferred activity.

--Explain social stories and comic strip conversations and how they are helpful for an adolescent with Asperger syndrome.
+-Explain social stories and comic strip conversations and how they are helpful for an adolescent with Autism Spectrum Disorder.

 -Explain the result of teaching the two males to offer objects during a social script.

 -Explain the three intervention techniques used to change peer expectancies and increase the social interaction behaviors of children with autism.